Contributing to the advancement of the Sustainable Development Goals agenda

 INVESTMENTS TO SPUR GROWTH

-Through its investment activities, Great-West Lifeco provides long-term capital, contributing to economic growth, and helping Canadians reach their financial goals.
-The company’s commercial mortgages, public bond and private placement investments provide opportunities for businesses and governments to help create employment, fund research and development, and support infrastructure, healthcare, and renewable energy projects.
-In 2021, the company funded more than $2.9 billion in new private debt and commercial mortgages across Canada.
+Great-West Lifeco provides long-term capital through its investment activities.
+The company’s commercial mortgages and private placement investments provide opportunities for businesses and governments to help create employment, fund research and development, and support infrastructure, healthcare, and renewable energy projects.
+In 2024, the company funded more than $1.5 billion in new private debt and commercial mortgages across Canada.

 SDG 10